act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 #### Passed Example 3

-Redirects after more than 20 hours.
+This page redirects after more than 20 hours.

 ```html
 <head>